jina-ai/career/README.md

 Jina AI is a Neural Search Company.

-We are looking for top [AI engineers](https://github.com/jina-ai/career/blob/master/ai-engineer.md), [full-stack engineers](https://github.com/jina-ai/career/blob/master/full-stack-engineer.md), frontend developers, [open-source evangelists](https://github.com/jina-ai/career/blob/master/opensource-evangelist.md), [product managers](https://github.com/jina-ai/career/blob/master/ai-product-manager.md) and operating managers to join our team.
+We are looking for top [AI engineers](https://github.com/jina-ai/career/blob/master/ai-engineer.md), [backend software engineers](https://github.com/jina-ai/career/blob/master/backend-engineer.md), [frontend developers](https://github.com/jina-ai/career/blob/master/frontend-engineer.md), [open-source evangelists](https://github.com/jina-ai/career/blob/master/opensource-evangelist.md), [product managers](https://github.com/jina-ai/career/blob/master/ai-product-manager.md) and operating managers to join our team.
 There are specific requirements for each position.
 Please check the documents for details.

 In general, we’d like you to:
 - Be passionate about open source, AI and search;